simone-coelho/decision-service/README.md

             ]
         },
         "features": {
-            "description": "activates a feature flag or feature test and returns variable values if any", "params": [
+            "description": "activates a feature flag or feature test and returns the variable values if any", "params": [
                 "features: the features object"
             ],
             "returns": [
-                "features object with variable values if requested" ]
+                "features object with the variable values if requested" ]
         },
         "task": {